 Assignments in the Resource Guide.

-3. Use the Launch Pad online resources that come with
+3. Use Launch Pad which comes with the recommended

 4. Tape record lectures, replay to reinforce

 6. Expect to spend 6 and dedicate 6 hours in home